sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab4.md

 ## Exercise 1: Creating the necessary Azure Resources for the Release Pipeline

+In this exercise, you will create the necessary Azure resources for the release pipeline by setting up two Azure web apps for deployment and configuring an Application Insights resource to monitor the application's performance and health.

 ### Task 1: Create two Azure web apps

 In this task, you will create two Azure web apps representing the **Canary** and **Production** environments, into which you'll deploy the application via Azure Pipelines.